 There are numerous unanswered questions about what happened to cause the crisis: Was it accidental or intentional?
 Is there a risk to other current operations?
 Several different government agencies will be examining every detail of your operations to determine the reason behind the incident that caused the crisis.
 Additionally, other companies who may be involved in the incident will activate their own investigation teams.
 Those teams may have government standing and significantly more experience than the directly affected company.
 (This is particularly true in an aviation disaster where the aircraft and engine manufacturers have extensive experience in investigations.)

 In some cases your employees may be asked to be part of a government team.
 In other cases you may be prohibited from participating in formal investigation.
 Company lawyers may recommend that you do not conduct any investigation because the information could be “discoverable.”
-However, in my experience, nothing ever stays secret, so it is much better for leadership to know what the problems are and start to address them.
-You may find as others have that this forestalls punitive actions.
+However, not everything stays secret, so it is much better for leadership to know what the problems are and start to address them.
+You may find as others have, that this forestalls punitive actions.
 It shows transparency and acceptance that change is needed.

 Beyond the practical aspect of conducting or participating in an incident investigation, an investigation team or technically qualified staff should also be available for briefing families.
 Typically, they would not talk about the specific investigation, but instead provide an overview of the investigation process and technical overview of anything involved in an incident, such as the aircraft, vessel, or building affected.